 "The role of conservation is really to reverse the decline in our natural capital."
 ATTICUS FLEMING, CHIEF EXECUTIVE OF AUSTRALIAN WILDLIFE CONSERVANCY

-Australia has more than 9,400 protected areas – covering nearly 14 per cent of the country’s total land mass.
-This considerable regulatory responsibility underscores the critical role of professionals in managing these areas.
+Australia has more than 9,400 protected areas – covering nearly 14 per cent of the country.
+This large area shows the important role played by conservation professionals in managing and preserving our unique ecosystems.

-Atticus Fleming, Chief Executive of Australian Wildlife Conservancy, stresses the urgency of growing Australia’s conservation sector, "Australia has been blessed with natural capital.
+Atticus Fleming, Chief Executive of the Australian Wildlife Conservancy, stresses the urgency of growing Australia’s conservation sector.
+“Australia has been blessed with natural capital.
 Our flora and fauna are considered mega diverse and many of them are found only in this country.
-But, our record over the last 100 years in preserving that capital has been lamentable.
-The role of conservation is really to reverse the decline in our natural capital."
+But our record over the last 100 years in preserving that capital has been lamentable.
+The role of conservation is really to reverse the decline in our natural capital,” he says.

-Mr Fleming believes that science is essential to effective conservation.
-He says the sector looks for science graduates who have strong skills and a pragmatic approach to the job.
-"We want graduates who have great technical ability, but also those who are passionate about conservation, practical, and enjoy being in the bush."
+Mr Fleming believes that good science is essential for effective conservation.
+He says the sector looks for science graduates who have strong skills as well as the right attitude.
+“We want graduates who have great technical ability, but also who are passionate about conservation, practical and enjoy being in the bush,” he says.

-Conservation and not-for-profit organisations often have internships or volunteering programs.
-These are an ideal way to develop networks and skills in the field, and are how most conservation professionals have entered the industry.
-Mr Flemming agrees volunteering is an invaluable first step in seeking employment in the industry, and says that internships are "a genuine mechanism for getting work experience and then winning a conservation job at the end of it."
+Many conservation organisations, such as the Australian Wildlife Conservancy, have internships or volunteering programs.
+Mr Fleming agrees that volunteering is an invaluable first step in seeking employment in the industry, and says that internships are “a genuine mechanism for getting work experience and then winning a conservation job at the end of it.”

 - Environmental jobs in Australia have been growing steadily over the last five years.

-- New technology (satellite remote sensing, advanced computer modelling) is bringing a wealth of opportunity to the sector, providing more interesting aspects to conservation roles and opportunities to develop skills.
+New technology (satellite remote sensing, advanced computer modeling) is bringing a wealth of opportunity to the sector, providing more interesting aspects to conservation roles and opportunities to develop skills.